5 super simple ways for saving money on prescription drugs

 Using discount coupons can help reduce the price of your prescription by 10-80%.
 These coupons are available on different websites and help you find the best possible deal on your prescription.
 Here’s how they tend to work.

 Eliquis, a type of drug used to treat blood clots and reduce the risk of stroke, has an average price of around $520 (5mg, 60 tablets).
-By using Eliquis coupons, you can purchase the same at $470 or less.
+By using Eliquis coupons, you may be able to purchase the same at $470 or less.
 Just select your desired pharmacy or seller, generate the coupon, and present it to the pharmacist during your purchase of the drug.
 Thus, you can save almost 10% on this drug by simply using a coupon.

 There are other drugs that can be bought at a much lower price by using such coupons.
 Prices can sometimes come down by 50-80% when you use coupons.